Stock market today: Asian shares rise after eased pressure on bonds pushes Wall Street higher

 BANGKOK (AP) — Shares advanced Wednesday in Asia, tracking Wall Street gains following an easing of pressure from the bond market.

-In China, investor sentiment got a boost from a report by Bloomberg, citing unnamed sources, that the government is considering boosting spending on construction to support the economy.
+In Hong Kong, investor sentiment got a boost from a report by Bloomberg, citing unnamed sources, that the government is considering boosting spending on construction to support the economy.

-China's lackluster recovery from the blows to its economy during the COVID-19 pandemic have weighed heavily on regional and global growth.
+China's lackluster recovery from the blows to its economy during the COVID-19 pandemic has weighed heavily on regional and global growth.

 Investors have taken heart amid signs that upward pressure on inflation in many economies may be easing, which would enable the Federal Reserve and other central banks to halt or reverse aggressive interest rate hikes meant to curb rising prices.